...to understand the biogeochemical coupling associated with gas-hydrate formation and destruction.

 Cabled infrastructure now installed at Southern Hydrate Ridge providing real-time data to shore.
 The main focus site is called 'Enstein's Grotto, a site where vigorous venting of methane bubbles rise several hundred meters above the seafloor.
 Credit: University of Washington.

 Methane Ice on the Seafloor

 A significant amount of methane near the surface of the Earth is locked in gas hydrates buried in the shallow sediments of continental margins.
 The hydrates may act as a capacitor in the carbon cycle by slowly storing methane that can be suddenly released into the ocean and atmosphere during seismic events or slope failure.
-Hydrate Ridge in the Cascadia accretionary complex, is one of the best-studied gas hydrate deposits.
+Southern Hydrate Ridge in the Cascadia accretionary complex, is one of the best-studied gas hydrate deposits.
 Significant methane seeps hosting diverse biological assemblages and formation of gas-rich hydrate deposits near the seafloor have been documented.
 Studies of these deposits have provided a good understanding of how gas hydrate is distributed in marine sediments and of the processes that lead to heterogeneity in distribution.